tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 ### Mini-OS & Unikernels

-[Mini-OS](https://wiki.xenproject.org/wiki/Mini-OS) is a tiny operating system demo distributed with the Xen hypervisor sources.
+[Mini-OS](https://wiki.xenproject.org/wiki/Mini-OS) is a tiny operating system demo distributed with the source of _Xen Project Hypervisor_ (abbreviated as _Xen_ below).
 It has been a basis for development of serveral unikernels, such as ClickOS and Rump kernels.
 Unikernels can be viewed as a minimized operating system with following features:

 - No ring0/ring3, or kernel/user mode separation.
 Traditional operating systems, like Linux, separate programs into kernel mode and user mode to protect malicious users (applications) from accessing kernel memory.
 However, in unikernels like Mini-OS, there is only one mode, ring0, or kernel mode.
 This eliminates the burden of maintaining the context-switching between two modes.
 The code size of the kernel and runtime overhead are both reduced.